Weekly Church Service – Epiphany 5: 8 February 2026

 Collect

-who lives and reigns with you in the unity and the Holy Spirit, one God, now and for ever.
-Amen
+let us not hide the bright hope you have given us, but tell everyone your love, revealed in Jesus Christ the Lord, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
+Amen.

 Readings